 Measurement Guide

-For a detailed explanation on how to measure textile samples watch our tutorial
+For a detailed explanation on how to measure textile samples watch our tutorial (PAL One).

-When needed, use soft gauze and alcohol like ethanol or isopropanol for cleaning.
+Keep the scan window clean and dry to ensure accurate measurements.
+If necessary, use soft gauze and alcohol such as ethanol or isopropanol for cleaning.

-2. Clean your sample
+3. Prepare your sample

 Make sure that your sample is dry and clean before you start the measurement.
 When scanning wet samples, please use a dry cloth to wipe off any water drops on the material as water will affect the result.